A Typical Design Process

-After you and the client have agreed on the specifics of the project and signed the contract, you will (finally) be able to put your graphic design skills to work.
-But hold your horses — it’s not as simple as creating images right off the bat.
+After you and the client have agreed on the project specifics and signed the contract, you will finally be able to put your graphic design skills to work.
+But hold your horses — it’s not as simple as creating nice images right off the bat.

-Design is about solving problems.
-In other words, the design you create for the client has to fulfill certain objectives.
-As such, it’s important to have a design process in place so you can approach the problem in a systematic and logical manner.
-Furthermore, you will be able to work more efficiently and keep tasks better organized.
-Every designer’s process is different in some ways, but let’s take a look at a typical process to get you started.
+Design is about solving problems, and what you create has to fulfill certain objectives.
+As such, it’s important to have a design process in place to approach the problem in a systematic and logical manner, allowing you to work more efficiently and keep tasks better organized.
+Every designer’s process is a bit different, but let’s take a look at a typical process to get you started.

 COLLECTING INFORMATION FROM THE CLIENT

-You must first get a thorough understanding of the problem that needs to be solved.
-The client can’t simply hand the project to you and expect everything to be successful without providing any information or context.
-For the client’s objectives to be met, you have to collect as much information from them as possible — often through a design brief.
+A project can’t proceed if you don’t have a thorough understanding of the problem that needs to be solved.
+For the client’s objectives to be met, you have to collect as much information from them as possible through a design brief.

 A design brief is a critical starting point for any design process.
-It establishes client expectations and provides a point of reference for you to perform research.
-As such, you should convey its importance to the client and encourage them to provide as much information as possible.
-At the same time, such information should be relevant and useful to the project, so you need to draft the design brief appropriately.
-In doing so, keep in mind basic components such as objectives and goals, target audience, overall style, and available materials.
+It establishes client expectations and serves as reference for your research.
+As such, you should convey its importance to the client and encourage them to provide as much relevant information as possible.
+Draft the design brief appropriately, keeping in mind basic components such as objectives and goals, target audience, overall style, and available materials.

 RESEARCHING YOUR CLIENT’S ECOSYSTEM

-After receiving the design brief, review the information to make sure you understand everything about the project.
-However, just having such information isn’t enough.
+After the client sends you the filled-in design brief, review and use the information to build a basic understanding of the problem that needs to be solved.
+However, having such information isn’t enough.
 You also have to perform your own research, which entails checking out competitors, learning about the target audience, and accounting for market trends.
 The purpose is to get a 360° view of the client’s ecosystem.

 BRAINSTORMING IDEAS AND ANALYZING DATA